ReactTraining/classic-react-workshop/JavaScriptPrimer.md

 We're excited to have you attend one of our workshops!
-Here's a JavaScript (re)fresher to help you get up-to-speed on some features of the language we'll be using.
+Here's a JavaScript (re)fresher to help you get up-to-speed on some of the newer features of the language we'll be using throughout the workshop to help you get the most out of it.

 ## Let and Const

-JavaScript has always had var:
+JavaScript has always had `var`:

 ```js
 var name = 'Ryan'